conda-forge/plaid-feedstock/README.md

 Documentation: https://plaid-lib.readthedocs.io

-A package that implements a data model tailored for AI and ML in the context of physics problems
+PLAID implements a data model tailored for AI and ML in the context of physics-based numerical simulations and modeling.

 Current build status